Kirklees Valley Local Nature Reserve: Tottington Railway Station

-In July 2021, a façade of a railway station was constructed on Kirklees Trail at the site of Tottington Railway Station as part of the Tottington Scarecrow Competition.
-While it originally contained 3 scarecrows depicting characters from the Wizard of Oz, it has remained erect and has been redecorated for special events since, including for the Platinum Jubilee of Elizabeth II.
+In July 2021, a façade of a railway station was constructed on the Kirklees Trail at the site of Tottington Railway Station as part of the Tottington Scarecrow Competition.
+While it originally showed 3 scarecrows depicting characters from the Wizard of Oz, it has remained erect and has been redecorated for special events since, including for the Platinum Jubilee of Elizabeth II.

 Tottington Wishing Stone

 The Wishing Stone is a large monolith that was used as a meeting point by locals.
 The stone’s name comes from the belief that a wish would be granted by placing a hand in one of the holes on top of the stone.
 In 2014, it was excavated by Tottington District Civic Society after being buried by teenagers in 1964.
 It was relocated by Lower Gollinrod Farm to what was once Sandy Lane and unveiled on the 28th of September that year.